adleleu/author_list/README.md

 in the same directory as the CSV file and it will output the following files:

-* authors.txt: latex code to include in the paper to list the authors.
+* `authors.txt`: latex code to include in the paper to list the authors.
-* authors_lin.txt: simple list of authors
+* `authors_lin.txt`: simple list of authors
-* institutes.txt: latex code to include in the paper for the institues with the appropriate idexes for the author list
+* `institutes.txt`: latex code to include in the paper for the institues with the appropriate idexes for the author list
-* acknowledgements.txt: the string to put for acknowledgements.
+* `acknowledgements.txt`: the string to put for acknowledgements.
 This part may need some manual editing in case of overlaps of almost similar text.
-* acknowledgements_magic_merge.txt like the previous but same text starting with xxx acknowledge will be merged into one.
+* `acknowledgements_magic_merge.txt`: like the previous but same text starting with xxx acknowledge will be merged into one.

 ## Updating the CSV database file